PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-12 05:01:41
+Last updated: 2024-04-12 05:03:24
-Random Quote: I will not be remembered as Set Arys the Unworthy.
-I will not soil my cloak.  -  Arys Oakheart
+Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar